 Admission data indicates that New York Institute of Technology regularly accepts students with ACT's of 22 and above.
 Successful applicants typically send ACT scores in the top 37 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 18 in some instances.
 Prospective students submitting an ACT composite of 26 or higher should be in the upper half of applicants - and students with a 29 and above have very competitive chances.
 The school ranks #37 in New York for highest average ACT composite score.
 22 percent of applicants submit ACT scores to New York Institute of Technology.Data Sources, IPEDS for Fall 2019 starting class

 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into New York Institute of Technology.
+Applicants require very good grades in high school to get into New York Institute of Technology.
 The average high school GPA of the admitted freshman class at New York Institute of Technology was 3.5 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school grades are above the average 3.5 GPA, you have a very good chance of being admitted as New York Institute of Technology accepts 77% of all applicants.
+The school ranks #39 in New York for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as New York Institute of Technology accepts 68% of students who apply.